DiegoBasgal/MySQL/README.md

 # SQL
-Repository dedicated to MySQL coding and testing
+Repository dedicated to SQL coding and testing

 This repository contains a few examples in SQL (mostly using MySQL), wich I developed in college and my free-time.
 These simple examples are intended to remind you of the basics of SQL.